Maya Manolova

-Maya Bozhidarova Manolova (Мая Божидарова Манолова; born 4 May 1965) is a Bulgarian politician and the leader of the political movement Stand Up.BG, part of the Stand Up!
-Mafia, get out! coalition.
-She was formerly the vice-chairperson as well as a deputy in the Bulgarian National Assembly, as well National Ombudsman of Bulgaria.
+Maya Bozhidarova Manolova (Мая Божидарова Манолова; born 4 May 1965) is a Bulgarian politician and lawyer, who has served as chairperson of the Commission for Consumer Protection since September 2026.
+She previously served as a member of the National Assembly, Deputy Speaker of the National Assembly of Bulgaria and National Ombudsman of Bulgaria.

 Biography

 Manolova was born on 4 May 1965 in Kyustendil.
-She attended the Soviet Komsomol University in Moscow and for 2 years she attended courses in Law and Economics at the Bulgarian University of National and World Economy, as well as completing a specialty program in social management.
-Manolova was a registered attorney in her home town of Kyustendil from 1998 to 2015.
+She graduated History in the Moscow University for Humanities and later earned master's degrees in Economics and Law at the Bulgarian University of National and World Economy, as well as completing a specialty program in social management.
+Manolova was a registered attorney in her home town of Kyustendil from 1998 to 2015 and later from 2019 to 2026.

 Political career

 Member and Deputy Chairperson of the National Assembly

 She became a member of Bulgaria's National Assembly, representing the Bulgarian Socialist Party in August 2005, taking part in numerous parliamentary commissions.

 In 2008, she took control of the Socialist Party's Kyustendil branch.

 Following the 2013 Bulgarian parliamentary election, she was elected as Deputy Speaker of Bulgaria's national assembly.
 She lost that position after her party's exit from government following the 2014 Bulgarian parliamentary election, but was reеlected as a member of the National Assembly for another term.
 Upon the resignation of Sergey Stanishev as party chair in July 2014, she unsuccessfully participated in the Socialist Party leadership election, placing fifth with the support of 83 delegates.
 Manolova was one of the ideologists of the machine voting in Bulgaria.
 During the 42nd National Assembly, she was the chief of the parliamentary commission for creating a new electoral codex which was known as the "Manolova Electoral Codex" and for the first time in Bulgarian history machine voting was introduced, although later delayed by GERB.